mvollmer/cockpit-design-elements/elements.md

 gives immediate feedback when correcting errors.
 It is also consistent with dialogs that are prefilled and ready to be submitted immediately after opening, something that the Patternfly guidelines overlook.)

-[A dialog with multiple actions might have different validation rules for each of the actions.
-For example "Format and mount" needs a non-empty mount point, but "Format only" is happy with an empty one.
-This needs to be thought through.

-If all buttons have the same validation functions, they should all get enabled and disabled together during online validation, obviously.
-If they have different functions, ...

-One option is to do online validation after clicking on a submit button, but only with the validation function for that button, and only that one button is disbaled/enabled as appropriate.
-All other submit buttons remain enabled, and clicking on them switches to doing validation for them.

-Another option is to not do online validation, but just clear all validation errors when the user changes the inputs and enable all buttons again.

-Still another option is to run all validation functions of all actions "online" and enable/disable the buttons appropriately.
-The validation messages in the dialog are the union of all the validation functions.
-Messages should be written so that people get a hint that some actions are still available.
-E.g. "Mount point is needed for mounting.
-Select 'Format only' to format without mounting.".]

 Submitting the dialog successfully starts the action, disables the submit button, and puts a spinner in it.
 Progress messages can be